 - No Waiting Period Options

-To get a burial plan with no waiting period, you must qualify based upon your health.
-If you cannot qualify for immediate coverage, you will still get coverage, but there will be a waiting period imposed.
+To get a burial plan with no waiting period, you must qualify based on your health.
+If you cannot qualify for immediate coverage, you can still get coverage, but a waiting period will be implemented.
+Qualifying for immediate coverage depends entirely on the insurance company you are applying with.

-Burial insurance policies are more affordable than other coverage types due to the small amounts they come in.
-Traditional life insurance policies start coverage around $50,000 while burial insurance companies provide coverage ranging from $1,000 to $50,000.
+Final expense insurance policies are more affordable than other coverage types due to the small amounts they come in.
+Traditional life insurance policies start around $50,000, while burial insurance companies provide coverage ranging from $1,000 to $40,000.

 Underwriting For Funeral Insurance With COPD